Sprint retrospectives are the only ceremony most teams actually like. They are also the ceremony with the shortest memory.

 Retro Pattern Engine Launch Readiness

-Normalization parsers tested against each platform's format
+Normalization parser tested against each platform's actual format, not the docs

-HDBSCAN parameters tuned with a sample dataset
+HDBSCAN parameters tuned on a sample dataset, not the full year

-Report template reviewed by a non-technical stakeholder
+Report template reviewed by a non-technical stakeholder before first run

 Frequently Asked Questions

-Can this work if our retros are in different languages?
+Does it work if our retros are in different languages?

 Does the engine replace retrospectives?